martiiis/Practicum_DataAnalyst/README.md

 0. Basic Python Project | Sprint 2 | (Not in this repository)
 1. Data Preprocessing Project | Srint 2 | Analyzing borrowers’ risk of defaulting
 2. EDA Project | Sprint 3 | What sells a car? - Ads for cars, which factors influence the price of a vehicle?
-3. Statistical Data Analysis | Sprint 4 |
+3. Statistical Data Analysis | Sprint 4 | Which one is a better plan? - Megaline telecom operator
+4. Integrated Project | Sprint 5 | Videogames best sellers